 - The number of deliveries is growing

-The current warehouses are typically planned for wholesale operations and are consequently, not well suited to online logistics, and the growth of ecommerce is changing the traditional multilevel storage structure to more centralized systems.
-The level of stocks is also reduced with modular product structure.
-This means that consumer products are assembled from components and modules to fulfill customer orders.
-For example, computers are assembled from modules providing a wide variety of different versions.
+The current warehouses are typically planned for wholesale operations and are consequently not well suited to on-line logistics.
+However the growth of e-commerce is changing the traditional multi-level storage structure toward more centralized systems.
+The level of stocks is also reduced due to modular product structures.
+This means that the consumer products are assembled from components and modules to fulfill customer orders.
+For example, computers are assembled from modules providing are a wide variety of different versions.
 Similarly, the appearance of the product can be varied by means of coloured components.
 This may have a significant impact on the number of items in inventory (Stock Keeping Unit or SKU).

-Another important affect on e-commerce logistics, and particularly on transports, is the decreasing lot sizes, as goods are delivered to individual consumers.
-Thus, the lot size is reduced from tens or hundreds to individual products.
+Another important effect on e-commerce logistics, and particularly on transports, are the decreasing lot sizes, as goods are delivered to individual consumers.
+Thus, the lot size is reduced from tens or hundreds to single products.

 The number of shipments will also increase due to the same reasons.
-This can been seen in the increase of international carriers.
-When consumers order books directly from, e.g. USA, they are delivered as individual packets instead of larger batches, which book wholesalers would order.
+This can been seen in the rise of international carriers.
+When consumers order books directly from, e.g. USA, they are delivered as individual packets, instead of larger batches which the book wholesalers would order.

-Consumers require a variety of options for deliveries such as:
+Consumers require a variety of options for delivers, such as:

 - pickup points at home or close to home